 To summarize, formal medical reimbursement plans are:

-Tax deductible to the employer, similar to premiums paid for group health insurance premiums.
+- Free of payroll taxes (FICA), like premiums paid for group health insurance premiums.

-Tax-free to employees.
+- Tax-free to employees.
 Reimbursements are not taxable income, and not included on the employee’s W2.

-Must comply with applicable rules and reforms.
+- Must comply with applicable rules and reforms.

 If you offer employees reimbursement for medical expenses without a formal plan, reimbursements are treated as taxable income.

 Examples of scenarios where the reimbursements are taxable include health stipends or direct reimbursement of medical or premium expenses without a formal plan.

 Important Note: These types of casual plans are still considered Employer Payment Plans and are subject to the same regulations for nondiscrimination as other plans.
 Employers should understand what these regulations are and comply with them.
 For example, if you offer to reimburse one employee for medical expenses, you must offer the same reimbursement to all similarly situated employees.